kel151/mio_v1/README.md

  <li>Michael from the tutoring team who stayed up with me many a late night to help.
 I wouldn't know as much as I do now without his patient and effective guidance.
 This project
  would not have been possible without him.</li>
  <li>Chris, whose Boutique Ado example served as a template and guide for me during this process, particularly at difficult
  and confusing periods during development.
+Some of the code has been augmented to suit my needs for this project, and some has been left untouched.
 This project would not have been possible with Chris' guidance.</li>
 </ul>

 ## Disclaimer